scarletstudio/transithealth/docs/pages/notebooks.md

 git checkout -b YOUR_BRANCH_NAME
 ```

-Run this command to check what files have been changed.
-They should show as "not staged for commit."
-The only change should be the notebooks folder you added and your new example notebook.
-If you see other changes, ask for help.

 ```bash
 git status
 ```

+The only change should be the notebooks folder you added and your new example notebook.
+If you see other changes, ask for help.

 Use this command to add all of the changes to your commit.
 When you check the status again, they should show as "to be committed."